Are you a guitarist confused about when or if you should use fingernails? Here's the complete guide using fingernails to play fingerstyle guitar.

 Do You Need Fingernails To Play Fingerstyle Guitar?

-Natural fingernails offer a practical way to play fingerstyle guitar.
 When you play fingerstyle with nails, you're actually using both the fingertip and the nail together.

 When you pluck the string, as long as your fingertip is making contact with the string just before the fingernail engages it, you're plucking just fine.